 This work has progressed as a series of longterm initiatives, each over six years old at this point: the Rural Generation initiative on culture and creative community development; the River Summit initiative focused on the culture, landscape, and industry of the Mississippi River; and the Rural-Urban Exchange, which offers a creative leadership network to folks across Kentucky and, next year, in Minnesota.
 In 2020, in collaboration with the Plains Art Museum, Art of the Rural will also launch High Visibility: On Location in Rural America and Indian Country, a multi-year, multi-region initiative that matches exhibitions, place-based projects, convenings, and publications towards expanding the national narrative on rural arts and culture.

-Though Art of the Rural’s work reaches across many geographies, we are headquartered at our Public Launch collaborative community space located in downtown Winona, Minnesota — on the banks of the Mississippi River.
+Though Art of the Rural’s work reaches across many geographies, we are headquartered at our Public Launch collaborative community space located in downtown Winona, Minnesota — a town located within Dakota homelands, on the banks of the Mississippi River.

 Support for this work across our initiatives is made possible by ArtPlace America, Arts Midwest, Boats and Bluegrass, the Bush Foundation, Hope Enterprise Corporation, Illinois Humanities, the McKnight Foundation, Mid-America Arts Alliance, Mid Atlantic Arts Foundation, the National Endowment for the Arts, New England Foundation for the Arts, South Arts, WESTAF, the Winona Foundation, and a Divided City grant made possible by the Andrew W. Mellon Foundation.

 We are also grateful for the support of individuals who have contributed towards our mission.
 To join these folks in standing by our work, please follow this link.